Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 Meadow flowers

-At the start of May meadows still look like ordinary grassy fields and there is no hint of the transformation that is about to take place.
+At the start of May, meadows still look like ordinary grassy fields and there is no hint of the transformation that is about to take place.
 But as the month goes on the grass grows taller, flowers increase, and by mid month you are starting to get the full meadow effect.

-You might also see pignut – a small cow-parsley like flower, once common in hay meadows and cherished for its edible roots (which it is now illegal to dig up...).
+Look more closely at May meadows and you see all sorts of other flowers.
+One that is very noticeable is common sorrel, which gives a reddish tinge to meadows from quite early in the month.
+You might also see pignut – a small cow-parsley like flower, once common in haymeadows and cherished for its edible roots (which it is now illegal to dig up...).
 Just to confuse matters, cow parsley itself occasionally forms large patches in fields.

 Also small are the white flowers of common mouse-ear, which can be very prolific in meadows in early to mid May, before their grass gets too tall.
-Their flowers look very similar to those of lesser stitchwort, which appear as May goes on (and are not phased by tall grass at all).
+Their flowers look very similar to those of lesser stitchwort, which take over from around the middle of the month, and are not phased by tall grass at all.
 The difference between them is that lesser stitchwort has delicate smooth stems while mouse-ear's are thicker and hairy.
 Lesser stitchwort also has a slightly larger flower, usually (though not always) with evenly spaced petals, while in common mouse-ear they are grouped in twos (actually one petal with a big notch in it).

 At the very end of the month you may see goatsbeard.
 This weird plant - which is actually quite common - only opens its yellow flowers in the morning.
 For the rest of the day all you see is a huge ridged flower bud on a stem with grass-like leaves, or possibly a large grey dandelion-like seedhead.
-Hogweed can also start to appear in meadows towards the end of the month, going on in June to create quite a pleasing effect in some wilder grassy places.

 Other grassy fields